matthew-upshaw/joistpy/README.md

 sji.K_Series
 ```

 From there specific designations can be obtained in a similar manner.
-Note that the prefix 'K_', 'LH_', or 'DLH' must be added to the joist designation in order to properly access it via dot notation:
+Note that the prefix 'K_', 'LH_', or 'DLH_' must be added to the joist designation in order to properly access it via dot notation:
 ```python
 joist = sji.K_Series.K_8K1
 ```